nicbou/timeline-old/README.md

 API URL: `/api/archive`

+An archive is a source of data.
 Archives are for irregular, manual data imports.
 You upload a file or an archive, and it's turned into new Entries.
 For example, you can use them to import GPS logs, GDPR data exports, email dumps etc.

 Unlike Sources, Archives are only processed once.
 After processing, original archive is preserved.